knela96/Police-Station-Simulator/docs/README.md

 </table>

 # Mechanics:
-- As the police captain your job is to assign different workers to differents desks to start investigate some cases.
+- As the police captain your job is to assign different officers to the desks to start investigate some cases.
 - You will have to provide new cells to capture more criminals.
-- At night as a captain you will be able to stun the criminals that are escaping for a period of time, just to help your officers and avoid the escape.
+- At night as a captain you will be able to stun, for a period of time, the criminals that are escaping just to help your officers and avoid the escape.

 # Different npc's roles: